rancher/rancher/docs/services/projects/adding-external-services/index.md

 ## Adding External Service
 ---

 You may have services hosted outside of Rancher that you want integrated with Rancher.
-You can add these services into Rancher by adding an external service. <span class="highlight">Need more details on use case/example</span>
+You can add these services into Rancher by adding an external service.

 Inside your project, you add an external service by clicking on the dropdown icon next to the **Add Service** button.
 Select **External Service**.
 Alternatively, if you are viewing the projects at the project level, the same **Add Service** dropdown is visible for each specific project.